klncEmre/AssingmentView/README.md

 That's it!

 ## Features
-You can inspect the loading times info of every image.
-Loading time will printed to console after image is showing to the user.
+You can inspect the loading time info of every image.
+Loading time will be printed to the console after image is showed to the user.
 You can change and send the loading time data to desired endpoint.
 ```sh
 let endPointURL = "https://httpbin.org/post"
 ```
 ## Demo App
 You can check demo app code from [this page](https://github.com/klncEmre/AssingmentView/blob/main/AssingmentView/ViewController.swift) .

-If you change the source variable in demo app should show your images now.
+If you want to show your images in demo app, you should change the source variable to your source url.
 ```sh
  let source = "your-source-url"
 ```

-Your json data should be like this for this demo app if you want to change the source.
+In order to change the source to another one, you need to have returned data as shown below.
 ```sh
 {
     "data": {